iRaYzEn/first-ever-project/README.md

 A live version of the site: https://irayzen.github.io/first-ever-project/

-and yeah i found out about programming by watching Alzero web school videos so thank you if you watch this now i didn't learn a lot from you but i found out about this career because of you so think you
+and yeah i found out about programming by watching Alzero web school videos so thank you if you are reading this now i didn't learn a lot from you but i found out about this career because of you so think you